GT-RAIL/rail_face_detection/README.md

 ## Two Minute Intro

 This detector uses [Caffe](http://caffe.berkeleyvision.org/) to perform face detection.
 It publishes faces found in images from a subscribed image topic.
+The face detector can be found here: https://github.com/kpzhang93/MTCNN_face_detection_alignment.

 The message type coming back from the face detector is a Detections.msg which contains an array of Face.msg objects.
 Each Face.msg has:
 ```